Hugh Martin (minister, born 1890)

-Hugh Martin CH (born 7 April 1890 in Glasgow; died 2 July 1964 in East Grinstead) was a British Christian student leader, active in the ecumenical movement, and a publisher whose SCM Press brought out many theological books.
+Hugh Martin CH (7 April 1890 Glasgow – 2 July 1964 East Grinstead) was a British Christian student leader, active in the ecumenical movement, and a publisher whose SCM Press brought out many theological books.
 A Baptist who was trained for the ministry and who edited their 1962 Hymn Book, he was deeply involved in the ecumenical movement, working for Christian student bodies, the British Council of Churches, and to promote reconstruction in Europe following World War II.
-He was awarded the Order of the Companions of Honour in 1955.
+He was appointed a Member of the Order of the Companions of Honour in 1955.

 Education

 He was born in 1890, son of a Baptist minister.
 He studied at Glasgow Academy and the Royal Technical College, Glasgow.
 At the University of Glasgow, he won the Henderson biblical prize in 1913.
 He then studied theology at Baptist Theological College of Scotland, where he was awarded the Baptist Union scholarship for the highest marks.

-Student Christians
+Career

 He seemed set for a career in the Baptist ministry, being placed on the probationary list of ministers in 1914, and the main list in 1920.
 However, he chose to work with students, and in 1914 became assistant secretary of the Student Christian Movement, in charge of the organisation's publications.
 He was treasurer of the World Student Christian Federation from 1928 to 1935.